microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

 export interface TwoSlashOptions {
   /** Allows setting any of the handbook options from outside the function, useful if you don't want LSP identifiers */ defaultOptions?: Partial<ExampleOptions>
+  /** Allows setting any of the compiler options from outside the function */ defaultCompilerOptions?: CompilerOptions
   /** An optional copy of the TypeScript import, if missing it will be require'd. */ tsModule?: TS
   /** An optional copy of the lz-string import, if missing it will be require'd. */